Teryl/CTDepression/Game_wiki.md

 total sum points = unique permutation regardless of order base damage = constant\*total sum points idk what is going on here @teryl pls take over

+permutation points = value of a permutation = total number of operations and numbers used total sum points = sum of all permutation points base damage = sum of all permutation points i think??? halp @teryl

 ```